angrybacon/doomsday-wiki/markdown/chapters/meandeck/brainstorm.md

 1. Tap both Seas for {U}
 1. Cast TO with zero cards left in your library

-## Brainstorm Pile - Speeding up a PTT Pile
+## Speeding Up a PTT Pile

-Sometimes you might not be able to execute an imperfect Brainstorm pile due to known removal and so elect to build a pass the turn pile instead.
+Sometimes you might not be able to execute an imperfect Brainstorm pile due to known removal and so elect to build a pass-the-turn pile instead.
 You may have the Brainstorm in hand but elect to build a slower pile relying on cycle effects and fetch lands.
 If, for whatever reason, circumstances in the game state change, you can use the Brainstorm to dig into the pile quicker to access what